 Iran

-Let's assume they do end up playing; there is every chance they could cause an upset or two.
-They qualified for the tournament as group winners in their qualification group and are up to number 20 in the FIFA World Rankings.
+There is every chance they could cause an upset or two, too, and qualification to the knockout stages is a possibility. .
+They qualified for the tournament as group winners and are now up to number 20 in the FIFA World Rankings.

-Star man, Mehdi Taremi, has enjoyed a strong second half of the season at Olympiacos after moving on from Inter Milan in January, scoring 10 league goals for the Greek giants.
+Star man, Mehdi Taremi, has enjoyed a strong season at Olympiacos after moving on from Inter Milan last summer, scoring 16 goals in all competitions for the Greek giants.
 Like Salah, this could be Taremi's final chance to make his mark on the world stage.

 New Zealand